MrEscappe/PROJECT-Calculator/README.md

 ## Thoughts on the Project

 This project was a good opportunity to work more with JavaScript and DOM manipulation.
 I was able to practice using event listeners and how to use them to update the DOM.

+## Things that I need to improve

+- [ ] Add keyboard support
+- [ ] Dont allow the user to input more than one decimal point

+## Live Demo